 1. Extra shifts differential.
-A nurse will be paid a differential of \$18.00 per hour for all hours worked per week in excess of the number of the nurse's regularly scheduled hours for the week, when such excess hours result from the nurse agreeing to work an extra shift of at least four (4) hours in duration (3.5 hours for 9-hour shift nurses), at the request of the Medical Center.
+A nurse will be paid a differential of \$18.00 per hour for all hours worked per week in excess of thirty-six (36), when such excess hours result from the nurse agreeing to work an extra shift of at least four (4) hours in duration (3.5 hours for 9-hour shift nurses), at the request of the Medical Center.
 This differential will be \$19.00 per hour for hours worked on weekend shifts, which are defined as shifts beginning within the period from 7:00 p.m. on Friday through 6:59 p.m. on Sunday.
 The differential will not be paid for any unworked hours.

 - 2. Regularly scheduled hours.
 For the purposes of determining "the nurse's regularly scheduled hours for the week" under Paragraph 1 above, regularly scheduled hours actually worked in the week will be counted, and the following regularly scheduled hours will also be counted for the week: - a.
-Not worked because of Low Census; - b.
+Not worked because of Low Census: - b.
 Not worked because the Medical Center required attendance at a specific education program; - c.
 Not worked because the nurse was on a paid educational leave from such hours; and - d.
 Not worked because the nurse was excused due to a holiday under Article VI, Section A (including a compensating day off given for one of those holidays), from hours that would otherwise have been worked.

-Hours worked in determining eligibility for this differential will not include hours worked as a result of trades or of being called into work while on standby. - 3.
-Reduction in FTE status.
-If a nurse's FTE status is reduced, this differential will be payable to the nurse only for extra shifts worked after the completion of 26 full pay periods following the nurse's FTE reduction, with the exception of a change from a 40-hour to a full-time 36-hour per week shift. - 4.
+Hours worked in determining eligibility for this differential will not include hours worked as a result of trades.

+- e.
+Hours worked as a result of being called into work while on a mandatory standby shift will be paid with the extra shift differential only when such hours exceed four (4) in the callback shift and will exceed 36 hours in the week. - 3.
 Scheduled extra shifts.
-After the scheduling plan sheet is processed, the unit manager will determine which shifts will be offered as scheduled extra shifts.
-These shifts will be posted on the unit. - a.
-Prior to offering any extra shifts, the Medical Center may assign each resource nurse up to 24 hours of work per week. - b.
+After the scheduling plan sheet is processed, the unit manager will determine which vacant shifts will be offered as scheduled extra shifts.
+These scheduled extra shifts will be designated on the list of open shifts on the unit.
+Prior to the Posting of the Final Schedule, only open shifts designated as scheduled extra shifts will qualify for the extra shift incentive. - a.
+Prior to offering any extra shifts, the Medical Center may offer each volunteering resource nurse up to 36 hours of work per week. - b.
 Each regular part-time and full-time qualified nurse will be given preference for these shifts in order of the nurse's seniority, for up to two (2) extra shifts in the nurse's home unit during the schedule period, provided, however, that nurses indicating a willingness to float within their cluster will have priority over nurses who do not make themselves available to float.
 The order specified above will recur until all the open shifts have been assigned or there are no remaining requests for an open shift.